ErikMollers/Bachelor_Thesis/Documents/Programming_logbook.md

 I decided to turn the Navier-Stokes equations on again, since simulation time is not an issue anymore.
 I simulated the original domain with the original variables used in the first run.
 ![saltConcentration_originalDomainFixed](https://user-images.githubusercontent.com/64592913/81916144-bb3a0000-95d3-11ea-88db-89faccf1dda0.png)

+I'm gonna do a simulation with the concentration of ions in milimol per liter, this equals 1 mol per kubic meter which are the units that openFoam works with.
+I'm gonna make the simulation domain 30 debyelengths long, this concentration corresponds to an debye length of 9.65 nanometer, I will make the simulation domain 290 nanometer long.
+I should set the simulation time at atleast 10*L^2/D which equals 8.41e-4 seconds, I will let it run untill 0.03 seconds then the simulation wil definetly have reached equilibrium.